trufnetwork/node/docs/node-operator-guide.md

 ### 5. Run TN Node

-Before you proceed, ensure your firewall allows incoming connections on:
+Before you proceed, ensure your firewall/security group allows incoming connections on:

-- JSON-RPC port (default: 8484)
-- P2P port (default: 6600)
+**Required Ports:**
+- **P2P port: 6600** (required for two-way node communication)
+- **RPC port: 8484** (needed if running a public node for user queries)

+**Optional Ports:**
+- **MCP port: 8000** (only if using AI integration)

+> **Important**: Port 6600 enables two-way P2P communication.
+Without it open, your node can still sync (by connecting outbound to other nodes), but other nodes cannot connect to you.
+Opening this port helps network health by allowing your node to accept incoming peer connections.

 #### For Linux